keatura/my-ordinary-vault-md/Andefaelt/Sessions/Kalivny/Andefaelt Session 1.md

 just a simple quest

 "Marckus Westmeister Missing"
-- he was captured by goblins after him and his mom were attacked while exploring the woods
+- he was captured by goblins after him and his mom were attacked while taking a merchant cart to Kalivny
 - happened recently, he should still be at a camp nearby Kalivny
 - requesting people with combat or magical experience, meet a member of the city guard at the Mammoths Head Inn.